 For those of you who enjoy playing golf no matter what the weather, you will appreciate the performance of these highly water-repellent, Climastorm fabricated, golf shoes from Adidas.
 Their breathable and stretchy design keeps you dry and comfortable even in extreme wet weather conditions.
-They’re built with a wider fit and plenty of responsive cushioning to return energy and flexible bounce all the way along the midsole.
-Lightweight to wear yet durably engineered, the Adipower 4orged delivers superb lateral stability and plenty of strategic grip.
+They’re built with a wider fit and plenty of responsive cushioning to return energy and flexible bounce all the way along with the midsole.
+Lightweight to wear yet durably engineered, the Adipower 4orged delivers superb lateral stability and plenty of strategic grips.
 Even if you are playing on waterlogged surfaces, the Puremotion spikeless outsole offers a secure footing for a confident swing.
-For energized comfort, adaptive sport and all-terrain versatility, these men’s golf shoes are hard to beat.
+For energized comfort, adaptive sport, and all-terrain versatility, these men’s golf shoes are hard to beat.

 Microfiber and leather construction

 If you’ve never used yak leather – and we’re sure most of you haven’t – you probably don’t know how remarkably tough and durable.
 It’s unlike any leather, maybe even any material, you’ve ever seen before, and is something you can trust to ensure your spikeless golf shoes remain abrasion-free throughout every course you step onto.